datacarpentry/spreadsheet-ecology-lesson/00-intro.md

 ### Why aren't we teaching data analysis in spreadsheets

 - Data analysis in spreadsheets usually requires **a lot of manual work**.
-If you want to change a parameter or run an analyses with a new dataset, you usually have to redo everything by hand.
+If you want to change a parameter or run an analysis with a new dataset, you usually have to redo everything by hand.
 (We do know that you can create macros, but see the next point.)